 The Island Explorer features nine bus routes linking hotels, inns, and campgrounds with destinations in Acadia National Park and neighboring village centers.
 Clean propane-powered vehicles offer Mount Desert Island visitors and residents free transportation to hiking trails, carriage roads, island beaches, and in-town shops and restaurants.

-THE ISLAND EXPLORER OPERATES JUNE 23 THROUGH COLUMBUS DAY.
-FALL SERVICE BEGINS IN LATE AUGUST.
+THE ISLAND EXPLORER OPERATES JUNE 26 THROUGH COLUMBUS DAY.

-Columbus Day is October 8, 2018.
-Service on Schoodic Peninsula begins on May 24.
+Columbus Day is October 14, 2018.
+Service on the Schoodic Peninsula begins on May 26.

 Check in for RV sites, Tent Sites, Cabins, and Airstreams is 4:00pm.

 Check-out for All sites is 11:00am and All Accommodations is 10:00am.

 Late check out maybe available for an additional fee.
 Please check at the office.

 Quiet hours are from 10:00pm - 7:00am.
 Please respect your neighbors by keeping noise volumes to a minimum during these hours.
 Disrespectful guests may be asked to leave the campground.

 Free Wifi is available throughout the entire park.
 When you check-in, your will receive our network info and a password to log onto the internet.
 Our KOA Wifi system is intended for email, browsing, reservations, secure banking and online purchases.
 Peer-to-peer usage, tethering, Netflix (or other streaming sites) gaming, internet connection sharing, skype and facetime are not available. *Note: You will be asked to re-enter the password to gain access to the internet every day.
 Connections may be terminated without notice if usage exceeds the bandwidth usage so that everyone has equal access.